The Justice Sector employs around 76,000 people (including those in the

 justice system for victims and the public.
 It is an occupational sector responding

 to social and individual challenges, risks and severe needs.
 The sector covers probation, policing, prisons, rehabilitation and immigration enforcement.

 The Justice Sector is overseen by the Ministry of Justice who works in partnership with other government departments and agencies to reform the criminal justice system, to serve the public and support the victims of crime.
 The Ministry of Justice is also responsible fro making laws, strengthening democracy and safeguarding human rights.

 Being a dynamic and ever-changing occupational area, new roles in the Justice Sector have been created to reflect the ever demanding and growing needs.
 To reflect these new roles, Skillsfirst have developed a qualification as preparation for work in public, voluntary or private organisations within the Justice Sector.

-PWJS2 - Preparing for Work in the Justice Sector Closed for registrations
+PWJS2 - Skillsfirst Preparing for Work in the Justice Sector Closing for certifications on 31/12/2019